 The focus of Excelsior is to provide a motivating, challenging and safe learning opportunity that will prepare students not just for graduation, but also for careers and lifelong success.

 At Excelsior, education is designed around the student.
-Every student is assigned to a credentialed teacher we call ‘Facilitators’.
-The student and their parent/guardian meet with their Facilitator at least once a month.
+Every student is assigned to an adult professional we call ‘Facilitators’.
+The student and their parent/guardian meet with their Facilitator at least once a month in person or virtually.
 The ‘team’ of teacher, parent and student, develop a Personal Life Plan (PLP) for each student.
 The PLP is designed to engage students in their most important school project – their life after high school.
 The team also works to equip each student with the academic skills they need to achieve that plan.
 Academic skills alone do not guarantee success.
 We also work to equip students with ‘Success Skills’; initiative, responsibility, communication, social etiquette and teamwork.

 Charter schools are public schools open to any child, free of charge.
 They offer options to families that may be dissatisfied with their local schools, but cannot afford private school.

 Choice is a powerful tool for parents seeking educational equity and equal access to quality education for their children.